 Doctors who participate in Medicare agree to accept Medicare assignment (payment) for all claims for Medicare patients as payment in full.
 They can charge up to 100% of the allowable Medicare fee schedule and not more.
 Participating Doctors and other providers cannot bill the patient for any sum in excess of the Medicare allowable amounts.
-For a list of doctors and suppliers in your area who participate in Medicare you can call 1-800-MEDICARE or visit their website: www.Medicare.gov.
+For a list of doctors and suppliers in your area who participate in Medicare you can call 1-800-MEDICARE.

 Non-Participating (Non PAR) …

 Even though the doctor does not accept Medicare assignment, they are still required by law to submit the claim to Medicare.
 For example; after the claim is processed, Medicare will reimburse the doctor 80% of the approved amount.
-The balance of $35 ($20 Part B coinsurance plus $15 Excess Charge is your out of pocket cost, assuming you do not have a Medicare Supplement plan in place.
+The balance of $35 (20% Part B coinsurance plus $15 Excess Charge is your out of pocket cost, assuming you do not have a Medicare Supplement plan to cover these charges.

 Private Contracting Doctors …

 Physicians can choose to Opt-Out of the Medicare system all together.
 Once they have opted out of Medicare they cannot submit any claims to Medicare for any of their patients for a period of 2 years.
 For a doctor to see a Medicare beneficiary, the doctor must enter into a private contract that meets specific requirements, which must be written and signed by you.